TiagoCabral2000/Short_Message_Platform-C/README.md

 - File Format: Each line has <topic_name> <author_username> <remaining_lifetime> <message_body>.
 - Transmission: Message body can be up to 300 characters; efficient solutions only send the actual text used.
 - Manager Time Control: Persistent messages expire after their specified lifetime and are automatically removed by the manager

+### Feed Commands

+- List All Topics: topics
+Displays existing topics, the number of persistent messages in each, and their status (locked/unlocked).

+- Send Message: msg <topic> <duration> <message>
+Sends a message to a topic, with duration indicating if it's persistent (non-zero).
+Delivered immediately to current subscribers and, if persistent, to future subscribers within its lifetime.

+- Subscribe to Topic: subscribe <topic>
+Immediately provides all persistent messages if the topic exists.
+If the topic doesn’t exist and the topic limit isn’t reached, it’s created.
+The user then receives future messages for this topic.

+- Unsubscribe from Topic: unsubscribe <topic>
+Stops receiving messages for this topic.
+If no persistent messages remain and no users are subscribed, the topic is removed entirely.

+- Exit: exit
+Closes the feed process.